 Executive Director/Co-founder, LCSW

-Coleen has two adopted children and is a member of a birth family.
+Coleen is a mom through adoption of two children and a member of a birth family.

 I earned my bachelors degree in family and consumer sciences (FCS) education from

 South Dakota State University and was a high school FCS teacher for 16 years.
 I didn’t intend to work in adoption, but the adoption world ended up chosing me.
 See the details in “Our Story” on another page.
 I completed my masters in social science administration at Case Western Reserve University, earning my LCSW license.

 When my husband and I first pursued adoption, we were led to international adoption because of our fears about open adoption (it was a new thing at the time!).
 We were open to a child of any race, and we were excited to explore cultural differences and similarities.
 After many disappointing experiences, we decided to take the chance for a closed adoption with a South Dakota agency.
 God had a different plan for us and through this match.
 We became pioneers of the open adoption experience (which was certainly not what we were planning!)
 This open adoption gave us the opportunity to grow as a family and know how incredibly blessed we were.

 The second attempted adoption for our family was also to be an open adoption.
 After developing a four month relationship with the birthmother, and parenting the baby for one week, the birthmother reclaimed the baby and decided to parent the baby herself.
 This was a very difficult and emotionally heartbreaking experience.
 See the full story at "Healing After Heartbreak."